Jimmy39/voile-class-iopin/README.md

 # voile-device-iopin
-Define functions for device IOpin in voile library
+Define class ioPin for any single io

 IOpin can be uesd for GPIO, IO expansion chip and even 74595 or 74164.